broly/HaloNet/README.md

  3. Steam auth integration
  4. Match making

-Author got inspiration from BigWorld game engine, Python and UE4
+I got inspiration from BigWorld game engine, Python and UE4

 In this release used is only Unreal Engine 4.
 And most features can be also used via blueprints